rabbitmq/rabbitmq-website/site/kubernetes/operator/install-topology-operator.md

 This information describes how to modify the configuration of the RabbitMQ Messaging Topology Operator in a Kubernetes cluster.

-To change the configuration to suit your needs, you must add the configuration environment variables and set them to the values you want by editing the Topology Operator deployment manifest.
+To change the configuration, add or update the configuration environment variables by editing the Topology Operator deployment manifest.
 This is the YAML manifest artefact that is released with every new version of the RabbitMQ Cluster Operator on GitHub.
 The environment variables that can be set are listed in the table in [Topology Operator Environment Variables](#parameters).

 #### <a class="anchor" id="parameters" href="#parameters">Parameters</a>